telerik/justmock-docs/knowledge-base/justmock-nuget-troubleshooting.md

 Errors like `Unable to load the service index for source https://nuget.telerik.com/v3/index.json` don't indicate the exact cause of the problem.
 In such cases, check the additional error information which usually provides an error code.

-To verify if you can access the Telerik NuGet server and the expected packages, open the https://nuget.telerik.com/v3/search?q=justmock&prerelease=true&skip=0&take=100&semVerLevel=2.0.0 URL directly in the web browser and enter your Telerik credentials in the prompt.
+To verify if you can access the Telerik NuGet server and the expected packages, open the https://nuget.telerik.com/v3/search?q=justmock&prerelease=true&skip=0&take=100&semVerLevel=2.0.0 URL directly in the web browser and enter username `api-key` and your [Telerik API Key](https://www.telerik.com/account/downloads/api-keys) as password in the prompt.

 As a result, you will see a JSON output with the NuGet packages and versions that are available for you.
 You can search for `JustMock.Commercial` or `Telerik.JustMock.Console`.

 If the above URL doesn't open, you have either come across a local networking issue or [the NuGet server is down](#error-503-service-unavailable).

-If you can access the feed in the browser, but you do not see the packages in Visual Studio, most likely the problem is caused by entering wrong credentials or using a different Telerik account.
-Make sure your saved credentials are correct.
+If you can access the feed in the browser, but you do not see the packages in Visual Studio, most likely the problem is caused by entering wrong credentials.
+Make sure your saved [Telerik API Key](https://www.telerik.com/account/downloads/api-keys) is correct.
 Also, check to see if you have a `NuGet.Config` file in the project.
 That will add its package sources and package source credentials.
-If there is one, make sure it is using the correct values.
+If there is one, ensure that it contains the correct values for the Telerik NuGet feed.
+For example, you can store your credentials as plain text in the `NuGet.Config` file using  `api-key` as the username and your API key as the password.
+For improved security, you can use environment variables to store sensitive information like your API key what wouold allow you to reference the credentials in the `NuGet.Config` file without exposing them directly.

 ## Removing Saved Credentials